fox-archives/tails/tails-fs/docs/config.md

 returns:

-- promise that resolves to value of key
+- promise that resolves to *string*, value of key

 can throw: